 The scientific parts are quite readable.
 They feel a bit like popular science articles out of a publication like the National Geographic magazine.

-If you think this is interesting, then this book might be just the right thing for you.
-I was more interested in the adventure part of the story though – and it proved to be a pretty good one.
-In the course of the expedition, HT and his two dogs master life in the Arctic, hunt seals and defend themselves against polar bears, and he doesn’t even shy away from scuba diving in the middle of the Arctic winter!
+I was more intrigued by the adventure story, though: in the course of his expedition, Trinks and his two dogs learn to master life in the Arctic, hunting seals and defending themselves against polar bears.
+He doesn’t even shy away from scuba diving in the middle of the Arctic winter.